-In today’s highly competitive landscape, businesses are constantly looking for new ways to stand out from the crowd and build a loyal customer base.
+This is because businesses are constantly looking for new ways to stand out from the crowd and build a loyal customer base.
+And yes, one particular strategy that has gained traction in recent years is the community-led growth (CLG) approach.

 Let's dive in. 👏